How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 A person holds a plate with fluffy Japanese soufflé pancakes, from Cafe Tamon in Kanazawa, lightly dusted with powdered sugar.
 The plate also has a small scoop of vanilla ice cream and a syrup container.
 During your 2 days in Kanazawa, eating at Cafe Tamon is a must.
 The person is wearing a white shirt and blue jeans.

-Did you know that the once-called Kaga Domain, was the wealthiest domain in Japan?
+Did you know that the once-called Kaga Domain was the wealthiest domain in Japan?
 Back then, wealth was based on how much rice and crops a domain had.
-This goes to say that Kanazawa and its domain cultivated the most amount of rice in the country!
+This goes to say that Kanazawa and its domain cultivated the largest amount of rice in the country!

 With that said, eating Japanese Soufflé Pancakes, made with rice flour, is even more of a must-do when in Kanazawa!